101: final exam for spring 2014

 ► In what ways does an egalitarian ethos emerge in the controversy over monarchy, the prophets, the Gospels, Paul’s letters, and western civilization?

 ► Describe the Synoptic Problem.
-Also explain the two main hypotheses that try to address it.
-What are the advantages and disadvantages of each theory?
+Also explain the three hypotheses covered in the class that try to address it.
+What are the strengths and weaknesses of each theory?

 ► Discuss the problems that arose in the earliest Christian communities as a result of the mission to the Gentiles, especially as they are portrayed in Acts, Romans, and Galatians.
 What were the controversies, decisions, and compromises?